- Launch DateSeptember 08, 2016

 - Mission TypeOrbiter/Sample Return

-The OSIRIS-REx mission is the first U.S. mission to return samples from an asteroid to Earth, addressing multiple NASA Solar System Exploration objectives.
+NASA’s Origins, Spectral Interpretation, Resource Identification, Security-Regolith Explorer (OSIRIS-REx) spacecraft is the first U.S. mission to return samples from an asteroid to Earth, addressing multiple NASA Solar System Exploration objectives.
 OSIRIS-REx launched from Cape Canaveral at 7:05 p.m.
 EDT on September 8, 2016.
+OSIRIS-REx completed its 1.2 billion-mile (2 billion-kilometer) journey to arrive at the asteroid Bennu on December 3, 2018.

 Relevance to Astrobiology